Sunday, 17 July 2022

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first generation of microphones were heavy and needed to be hidden in various props like flower vases or lampshades which meant the cast was forced to cluster around reciting their dialogue as if in a radio play.
 The cameras were also affected as besides being forced to stay in place the cranking of the cameras themselves could be picked up by even the crude early mics forcing them to be encased in soundproof padded booths further anchoring them in place.
-The dramatic tracking shots of FW Murnau, Fritz Lang and Abel Gance were nowhere to be seen for a few years until the technology improved.
+Thus the dramatic tracking shots of FW Murnau, Fritz Lang and Abel Gance were nowhere to be seen for a few years until the technology improved.
 It was this film's misfortune to get made during the fairly brief time when the unhappy filmmakers weren't quite sure how to adapt to the new technology.
 At least this director wasn't as a year later Hitchcock's "Blackmail" showed more deftness.
 To be fair it's likely this film was rushed through to take advantage of Louise's newfound notoriety and to kickstart what the studio intended to be a Philo Vance series and didn't take the extra time Hitchcock would to rework "Blackmail".
-Accordingly it's fairly clear what parts of the film were originally filmed as silent and which were reshot and rewritten.
-The early part of the film were obviously filmed first as they include Brooks who we know wasn't around for any reshoots and these are conventional enough aside from the swing scene but from after the Canary is killed the pace slows to a crawl with the extended interrogation scene and the poker game both of which are require the actors to sit or stand in place hovering around obvious places for a mic to hide.
+Accordingly it's now fairly clear what parts of the film were originally filmed as silent and which were reshot and rewritten.
+The early part of the film were obviously filmed first as they include Brooks who we know wasn't around for any reshoots and these are conventional enough aside from the swing scene but from after the Canary is killed the pace slows to a crawl with the extended interrogation scene and the poker game both of which require the actors to sit or stand in place hovering around obvious places for a mic to hide.
 These scenes were clearly reshot with sound in mind as there would have been no point in staging a silent film scene this way.
 One could imagine a poker scene filmed silently ("Dr Mabuse" comes to mind) but there would have been shorter shots with closeups of darting eyes and shuffling hands rather than the slow pans and wide shots here, and it would not have gone on as long.
 Following this are even longer scenes where Vance simply sits and explains the crime which would also not have worked as a silent.
 In that sense this is almost a minor classic in how filmmakers in this mercifully brief era struggled to cope with the new technology.
 Note that part of the crime's solution (and a spoiler alert here) requires the use of a phonograph player which also would have made little sense in a silent film.
 The dialogue in the scenes with Louise is rather clunky even by the standards of the early thirties no doubt partly because they did not have her for reshoots and had to use what footage they had and dub it in as best they could.
 However it's also likely they just didn't give much thought to these scenes.The later dialogue with Philo Vance is more detailed and less rushed and Philo's deductions are actually fairly clever.
-Finally this film also shows that filmmakers in the first few years of talkies were unsure how to use music and there is very little of it and it's not well used.
+Finally this film also shows that filmmakers in the first few years of talkies were unsure how to use music and there is very little of it and what there is isn't well used.
 Basically there's the opening scene of the Canary on her swing flying over a musical revue but the sound is muffled and there's the brief closing credits but that's about it.
+Given that the film was partly set on a musical stage and the opportunities for using music are obvious this shows real lack of imagination from the filmmakers.

 0b41623c69361ba4649c31550b495a5a